Pet Daily Ration Calculator

 What is the RER and why is it important?

 The RER (Resting Energy Requirement) is the minimum energy your pet needs to maintain its basic vital functions at rest.
 It is the scientific basis for calculating the daily ration, avoiding under or overfeeding.
+Understanding RER allows owners to tailor food intake to the specific biological needs of their pet, ensuring they aren't consuming more than their organs can process efficiently.

 How does sterilisation affect my pet's ration?